Journalist Resource Series

 Why shifting language in the above ways is important

-02 Talk To Trans And Nonbinary Birthing People
+02Talk To Trans And Nonbinary Birthing People

 Storytelling is a powerful tool for humanizing political issues.
-For us to achieve reproductive justice, we must center the stories of people who are directly impacted by reproductive oppression.
-As we expand our language to be more gender-inclusive, it is also crucial that we share trans and nonbinary pregnant and birthing people’s stories.
+For us to achieve reproductive justice, we must center the stories of people who are most directly impacted by reproductive oppression.
+As we expand our language to be more gender-inclusive, it is also crucial that we share trans and nonbinary pregnant and birthing peoples’ stories.

-- Disabled trans individuals navigate a cluster of overlapping oppressions in our day to day life.
+“Disabled trans individuals navigate a cluster of overlapping oppressions in our day to day life.
 This is heightened for BIPOC and/or poor disabled trans people as we persist within the crosshairs of white supremacy, ableism, misogyny, and anti-poor fervor.
-Reproductive choice and bodily autonomy were never fully ours even when Roe existed.
-Ableism states that disabled trans people are not capable or mentally fit to self-determine any part of our lives.
-The ongoing influence of eugenic social agendas and policies perpetuate the beliefs that our lives are not worthy of living, that our body/minds render us physically and intellectually inferior, repugnant, and burdensome.
-That in short we are not an acceptable, necessary, or desired expression of humanity.
-We are very familiar with the power and destruction this brings and continue our collective struggle for disability justice—to have our lives, rights, needs, and contributions, including that of raising children fully realized.
+Reproductive choice and bodily autonomy were never fully ours even when Roe existed18.
+Throughout history, certain politicians and institutions have instituted eugenicist social agendas and policies that perpetuate the beliefs that our lives are not worthy of living, that our body/minds render us physically and intellectually inferior, repugnant, and burdensome.
+These institutions and individuals operationalize the ableist notion that disabled trans people are not capable or mentally fit to self-determine any part of our lives—that in short we are not an acceptable, necessary, or desired expression of humanity.
+We are very familiar with the power and destruction this creates and continue our collective struggle for disability justice—to have our lives, rights, needs, and contributions, including that of raising children fully realized.
 Central to our resistance and politics is a deep understanding of the critical need to have actual control over our reproductive health.
-This is how we resist the slow, insidious, and deliberate erasure of our (disabled) people.
+This is how we resist the slow, insidious, and deliberate erasure of our (disabled) people.”

-Check out Translash Media’s ‘Trans Bodies, Trans Choices’ for a look into trans-centered storytelling about reproductive care.
+Check out Translash Media’s “Trans Bodies, Trans Choices”19 for a look into trans-centered storytelling about reproductive care.

 Note: This section was written with collaboration from The Disability Project, housed at TLC.

-03 Reframe Misinformed Narratives About Pregnancy
+03Reframe Misinformed Narratives About Pregnancy

-04 Draw Attention To Far Right Forces Pulling The Strings.
-Follow The Money.
+04Draw Attention To Far Right Forces Pulling The Strings & Follow The Money.

 When reporting on reproductive justice, and on various pieces of anti-justice legislation, make sure to highlight: